dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 Silent payments aren't a panacea either, mind you.
 They are [meant to be non-interactive][non-interactive], as Calle pointed out.
 And on top of that they will create on-chain transactions just the same, bringing fee pressure and bloating the UTXO set just the same.

 Long story short: zaps shouldn't touch the chain, and I should go touch grass.
-Good night.
+[Good night.][good-night]

 ## TL;DR